 16. Bhutan

-Bhutan isn't just a destination; it's an experience that can change how you see the world.
+Bhutan isn't just a destination.
+It's an experience that can change how you see the world.
 It shows that being happy and connected to one's culture is just as important, if not more so, than having a lot of money.
 If you're searching for a spot that's beautiful, peaceful, and full of culture, Bhutan might just be the perfect place to visit.
-It’s a reminder of what really matters in life.
+It's a reminder of what really matters in life.

 Adventure-Filled Destinations